Location | Travel | Lodging

 Q: Can I pay for the workshop with a

 A: Yes.
 We accept Visa and MasterCard for the workshop deposit.
-We prefer that you pay the remainder of the registration fee by check.
+We prefer that you pay the remainder of the registration fee by check to avoid the credit card fee we have to pay.
+This helps us keep the registration costs as low as possible.

 Q: Are any scholarships available for New